Incentives and Redistribution in Homogeneous Bike-Sharing Systems with Stations of Finite Capacity: System Model and Mean-Field Analysis

 \subsection{Performance Metric and Proportion of Problematic Stations}

 In this paper, we mainly focus on a quality of service indicator, called the \emph{proportion of problematic stations}.
-This proportion is the proportion of stations that either host zero bikes or are full.
+This proportion is the proportion of stations where either no bikes are available or that are saturated.
 When the number of stations $N$ goes to infinity, this proportion converges to $\bar{y}_0+\bar{y}_K$, where $\bar{y}$ is the unique fixed point of the differential equation.

 This metric generalizes the loss probability, used for example in the context of vehicle rental networks by \cite{George-1}, where the station capacities are infinite.
-Moreover, a user will be satisfied if she can take a bike at her departure and return it at her destination.
-In an homogeneous system like ours and if origin and destination are chosen uniformly at random, this occurs with probability $1-(1-\bar{y}_0)1(1-\bar{y}_K)=\bar{y}_0+\bar{y}_K+\bar{y}_0\bar{y}_K\approx \bar{y}_0+\bar{y}_K$.
-Hence, our metric is close to the {\em limiting proportion of unsatisfied users}, who cannnot enter the system or return their bike in the station of their choice.
-It measures the quality of service by \cite{waserhole2012vehicle} and \cite{Nair-2}.
+Moreover, a user will be satisfied if she can take a bike at her chosen place of departure and return it at her chosen destination.
+In an homogeneous system like ours and if origin and destination are chosen uniformly at random, this occurs with probability $1-(1-\bar{y}_0)(1-\bar{y}_K)=\bar{y}_0+\bar{y}_K+\bar{y}_0\bar{y}_K\approx \bar{y}_0+\bar{y}_K$.
+Hence, our metric is close to the {\em limiting proportion of unsatisfied users}, who cannot enter the system or return their bike in the station of their choice.
+It measures the quality of service in \cite{waserhole2012vehicle} and \cite{Nair-2}.
 The average sojourn time in the system can also be deduced from $\bar{y}_0$ and $\bar{y}_K$.
+When a user wants to return a bike at a

+saturated station, she has to find a non-saturated station.
+When this search is done at random, the average number of stations that are visited before finding a spot is $1/(1-\bar{y}_K)$ (see details in Section~\ref{sec:other_perf}).
+In Section~\ref{sec:geometry}, we show that, for a realistic model of geometry (2D grid), the average number of visited stations is close to $1/(1-\bar{y}_K)$.

-The sum $\bar{y}_0+\bar{y}_K$ hides the relative value of each term, which can be useful to know.
-This has the advantage of providing a single indicator of the performance.
+This justifies the choice of this simple metric, though others can be deduced from $\bar{y}_0$ and $\bar{y}_K$.
+Indeed, the sum $\bar{y}_0+\bar{y}_K$ hides the relative value of each term, which can be useful to know.
+Nevertheless, this has the advantage of providing a single indicator of the performance.
 Our goal in this paper is to obtain bounds on this performance criteria.
-The proportion of problematic station is not a cost function.
+The proportion of problematic stations is not a cost function.
 In this paper, we do not question the cost or the practical methods for implementing our mechanisms and leave this question for future work.
 Hence, throughout the paper, the term \emph{optimal} performance will be understood in term of minimizing this quality of service.
+It occurs for a value of the fleet size called optimally reliable fleet size.